“…building strong family structures and community integration”

 Recovery and Reunification Program (aka “Recovery Coach Program”)

-A 2019 Illinois Innovations Now! award recipient, download fact sheet
+A 2019 Illinois Innovations Now! award recipient, download our FRRP fact sheet and outcomes poster

 The Juvenile Justice Collaborative (JJC)